Koredotcom/docs/docs/xo/automation/natural-language/training/machine-learning-engine.md

 # The Machine Learning Engine

 Developers need to provide sample utterances for each intent (task) the assistant needs to identify, to train the machine learning model.
-The Kore.ai XO Platform Machine Learning (ML) engine will build a model that will try to map a user utterance to one of the VA’s intents.
+The XO Platform Machine Learning (ML) engine will build a model that will try to map a user utterance to one of the VA’s intents.

 The XO Platform allows fully unsupervised machine learning to constantly expand the language capabilities of your assistant – without human intervention.
-Unlike unsupervised models in which AI assistants learn from any input – good or bad – the Kore.ai XO Platform enables assistants to automatically increase their vocabulary only when the VA successfully recognizes the intent and extracts the entities of a human’s request to complete a task.
+Unlike unsupervised models in which AI assistants learn from any input – good or bad – the XO Platform enables assistants to automatically increase their vocabulary only when the VA successfully recognizes the intent and extracts the entities of a human’s request to complete a task.

 However, we recommend keeping Supervised learning enabled to monitor the VA performance and manually tune where required.
 Using the XO Platform, developers can evaluate all interaction logs, easily change NL settings for failed scenarios, and use the learnings to retrain the VA for better conversations.